-Please handle the product with care, avoiding any dropping and contact with the internal circuit board as electrostatic discharges may damage the product itself.
+Please handle the product with care, avoiding any dropping and contact with the internal circuit board as electrostatic discharges may damage the product.
 The same precautions should be taken if manually inserting a SIM card, checking carefully the instruction for its use.
-Do not insert or remove the SIM when the product is in power saving mode
+Do not insert or remove the SIM when the product is in power-saving mode.

 Every device has to be equipped with a proper antenna with specific characteristics.
 The antenna has to be installed with care in order to avoid any interference with other electronic devices and has to guarantee a minimum distance from the body (23 cm).
-In case this requirement cannot be satisfied, the system integrator has to assess the final product against the SAR regulation.
+In case this requirement cannot be satisfied, the system integrator has to assess the final product against the Suspicious Activity Reports (SAR) regulations.

-The European Community provides some Directives for the electronic equipments introduced on the market.
-All the relevant information's is available on the European Community website: http://ec.europa.eu/enterprise/sectors/rtte/documents/
+The European Community provides some Directives for the electronic equipment introduced on the market.
+All the relevant information is available on the European Community website: http://ec.europa.eu/enterprise/sectors/rtte/documents/.